BUYING A CHILD SAFETY SEAT OR BOOSTER SEAT

 To choose the right car seat or booster seat for your child, always consider their age, weight, height, and developmental needs.
 Consult with experts like pediatricians or certified Child Passenger Safety Technicians (CPSTs) if you need further guidance in making an informed decision.

 Selecting a car seat or booster seat that fits your child’s age, size, and weight is essential for their safety while traveling.
-Considering age, size, and weight are key when picking a car seat or booster, selecting the correct one for your child is imperative.
+Age, size, and weight are key when choosing a car seat or booster, so selecting the correct one for your child is imperative.
 Now that you have chosen an appropriate option, it’s time to learn how to install it properly to maximize its effectiveness.

 Installing a Car Seat or Booster Seat Properly